Proposal for a shared transverse LLP detector for FCC-ee and FCC-hh and a forward LLP detector for FCC-hh: DELIGHT: a shared transverse detector concept

-Subsequently, we focus on dedicated LLP detectors for probing this region.
-In Ref.\,\cite{Bhattacherjee:2021rml} we proposed the DELIGHT-B ({\bf De}tector for {\bf l}ong-l{\bf i}ved particles at hi{\bf gh} energy of 100 {\bf T}eV) transverse LLP detector for the FCC-hh experiment, placed 25\,m from the FCC-hh IP and having a decay volume of $100\times 100\times 100$\,m$^3$.
-We found that the performance of such a large detector placed relatively closer to the IP significantly enhanced the sensitivity.
+In Ref.\,\cite{Bhattacherjee:2021rml}, we proposed the DELIGHT-B ({\bf De}tector for {\bf l}ong-l{\bf i}ved particles at hi{\bf gh} energy of 100 {\bf T}eV) transverse LLP detector for the FCC-hh experiment, placed 25\,m from the FCC-hh IP and having a decay volume of $100\times 100\times 100$\,m$^3$.
+We found that the performance of such a large detector placed relatively close to the IP significantly enhanced the sensitivity.
 The improvement partially results from the huge gain in the Higgs production cross-section at the FCC-hh.
 Additionally, aligning the placement of the detector with the direction of the $\phi$ production, {\it i.e.,} placing it at the central pseudorapidity ($\eta$) region, enhances its geometric acceptance.

 Since the FCC-ee collider is proposed to precede the FCC-hh collider, we estimate the reach of the DELIGHT-B detector if it is already deployed during the FCC-ee run in Ref.\,\cite{Bhattacherjee:2025dlu}.
+Henceforth, we drop the categorization of Ref.\,\cite{Bhattacherjee:2021rml}, and refer to the DELIGHT-B configuration simply as DELIGHT.
 It performs best among a large class of considered designs and dimensions of dedicated detectors at the FCC-ee.
 This gives rise to the idea of a shared detector for both the FCC-ee and the FCC-hh experiments.
-According to the planned design of the FCC complex, the IPs of the FCC-ee and the FCC-hh are expected to be $\sim 10$\,m apart\,\cite{FCC:2018evy}.
-Originally DELIGHT-B detector was proposed to be placed at an elevated position in the FCC-hh tunnel, {\it i.e.,} 25\,m above the FCC-hh IP.
-If constructing a huge detector within the experimental cavern proves to be unfeasible in reality, we propose that the detector be placed in a separate cavern, 25\,m away in the $X$-direction from the FCC-ee IP, and symmetrically extending in the $Y$ and $Z$-directions.
+According to the planned design of the FCC complex, the FCC-ee and FCC-hh are expected to share the same experimental cavern with the IPs at the same location\,\cite{FCC:2025lpp,FCC:2025uan}.
+Originally DELIGHT detector was proposed to be placed at an elevated position in the FCC-hh tunnel, {\it i.e.,} 25\,m above the FCC-hh IP.
+If constructing a huge detector within the experimental cavern proves to be unfeasible in reality, we propose that the detector be placed in a separate cavern, 25\,m away in the $X$-direction from the FCC-ee and FCC-hh IPs, and symmetrically extending in the $Y$ and $Z$-directions.
 Since the collision events are symmetric in the azimuthal plane, changing the detector's $X$-$Y$ coordinates preserves efficiency.
-Thus, this shared LLP detector will be 35\,m away from the FCC-hh IP.
-Moreover, moving it closer to the FCC-ee IP is preferred since the gain in the production cross-section of Higgs bosons at FCC-hh would compensate for its larger distance from DELIGHT-B. We show an illustration of the proposed shared DELIGHT detector in Fig.\,\ref{fig:FCC_LLP_det}.
+We show an illustration of the proposed shared DELIGHT detector in Fig.\,\ref{fig:FCC_LLP_det}.